 The effects of cat predation have been somewhat easier to observe and record on islands than on the mainland, where researchers have had to do a fair amount of extrapolating in order to estimate just exactly how many wild animals—and of which species—are being hunted by domestic cats each year.
 Although ornithologists have been sounding the alarm since at least the early 20th century, most formal studies of cat predation have been conducted only since the 1980s, as conservationists have become increasingly panicked.

 One of the reasons so many scientists have revisited this issue is that the tallies of cat-caused casualties are staggeringly high, causing researchers and the public alike to ask, ‘could that be right?’.
 Yet, no matter who performs the study or what region is examined, the results say the same thing: free-ranging cats kill astronomical numbers of wildlife.
 One of the earliest systematic analyses calculated that just in the rural portion of the US state of Wisconsin, there were approximately 1.4-2 million domestic cats that were, collectively, responsible for the deaths of some 7.8 million birds each year.
 More recently, a study conducted in the UK estimated that some 9 million British cats preyed on anywhere from 52-63 million mammals, 25-29 million birds, and 4-6 million reptiles annually.
-Just this year, researchers found that Australian cats predated approximately 466 million reptiles annually – in addition to the 377 million birds they’d previously been found to kill.
+Just this year, researchers found that Australian cats predated approximately 466 million reptiles annually – in addition to the 377 million birds, they’d previously been found to kill.

 Over the past several years, scientists have made use of a wider range of techniques, including trail cameras, cameras affixed to cats’ collars, GPS tracking, dissection of scat samples and dead felines, and analysis of footprint patterns, just to name a few.
 All evidence suggests that if the resulting tallies are incorrect, it is only because they are too conservative and actually underestimate the damage that domestic cats are doing each year.
 This indicates that we can be pretty confident in saying that annual cat kills are well into the tens, if not hundreds, of billions.
-Cats are known to have contributed to at least 8% of all reptile, bird, and mammal extinctions and approximately 10% of the population declines of all critically endangered animals in these three groups.
+Cats are known to have contributed to at least 8% of all reptile, bird, and mammal extinctions, and approximately 10% of the population declines of all critically endangered animals in these three groups.

 Predation is not the only negative effect of free-ranging cats.
 While they are out and about in the habitat, domestic felines are exposed to a range of diseases that they can spread to each other, to wildlife, and to humans.
-Examples include fleas, ear mites, hookworms, roundworms, rabies, avian flu, feline leukaemia, and toxoplasmosis—the last of which can be particularly devastating in pregnant women, and has recently been linked to, among a host of other more flu-like symptoms, a range of behavioural and psychological problems.
+Examples include fleas, ear mites, hookworms, roundworms, rabies, avian flu, feline leukaemia, and toxoplasmosis—the last of which can be particularly devastating in pregnant women and has recently been linked to, among a host of other more flu-like symptoms, a range of behavioural and psychological problems.
 When infected cats defecate outdoors, the microorganisms they are voiding can enter the water, which not only reduces water quality and places a greater burden on the sanitation process, but also puts wildlife in harm’s way.
 For example, Hawaiian monk seals exposed to runoff contaminated by cat waste suffer a higher incidence of infection by the protozoan that causes toxoplasmosis—leading to their deaths.

 As if it weren’t bad enough that humans and wildlife can contract diseases that are at best unpleasant and are at worst deadly, the cats themselves also suffer.
 Free-ranging cats have been found to carry higher parasite loads and be infected by more communicable diseases than indoor-only cats.
-This is one of several reasons why outdoor cats are not only less healthy, but also have shorter lifespans than their indoor counterparts.
-Truly feral cats may only live a few years (assuming they make it past kittenhood, which most do not) and barn cats may only last a couple years longer; on the other hand, fully indoor cats—protected from hazards such as cars, bad weather, fights with wild animals and other cats defending territories, and the vast majority of diseases—may live well over two decades.
+This is one of several reasons why outdoor cats are not only less healthy but also have shorter lifespans than their indoor counterparts.
+Truly feral cats may only live a few years (assuming they make it past kittenhood, which most do not) and barn cats may only last a couple of years longer; on the other hand, fully indoor cats—protected from hazards such as cars, bad weather, fights with wild animals and other cats defending territories, and the vast majority of diseases—may live well over two decades.

 The difficulty of ferals

 This discrepancy in lifespan and quality of life is one of the main points that has been emphasised by the activists who argue against allowing cats to roam freely throughout the habitat.
-Though their message often falls on deaf ears, these crusaders repeatedly point out that we are not really doing felines that big of a favour by granting them their ‘freedom’.
+Though their message often falls on deaf ears, these crusaders repeatedly point out that we are not really doing felines that big of favour by granting them their ‘freedom’.
 The truth is that the vast majority of wild domestic cats lead lives that most cat owners would be heartbroken to imagine for their beloved pets.
 This is particularly true of ferals, which have the most difficult lives of all, as evidenced by their thin bodies, torn ears, ragged fur, and scarred faces.
 Whether they live in rural or urban environments, feral cats have to work hard to obtain and defend every scrap of food and sheltered sleeping spot.

 Some ferals are looked after (at least partially) by caretakers who devote significant amounts of money, time, and effort to caring for the cats.
 Some eventually open cat sanctuaries, large-scale rescue operations that remove feral cats from colonies and relocate them to facilities offering safety and regular care in perpetuity.
 Cat sanctuaries sound like a perfect solution until you factor in the huge expense required, as well as the incredible amount of space that would be needed to accommodate every feral cat currently in existence.